JERRY BRUCK

 Jerry Bruck was born in 1935 in St. Louis, Missouri.
 Despite an early interest in chemistry, pyrotechnics and radioactive materials, he reached college age with only minor injuries.

 A prudent shift of interest to electronics and recording technology, whetted by a consuming passion for classical music, brought him to KCFM, that city's first commercial "good music" station.
-He played Musical Chairs as staff engineer, announcer, and Program Director until Muzak replaced Mahler*.
+He played Musical Chairs as Staff Engineer, Chief Announcer, and Program Director, until Muzak supplanted Mahler*.
 He then decamped to New York City and joined WBAI-FM in 1961.
 In 1963 his pioneering late-night program "Oddenda" was taken off the air for being "in bad taste."
 Now faced with the spectre of unemployment, he abandoned the airwaves to nurture his growing free-lance recording career.

-As his credits for LP, CD, film and video sound recording accumulated, Jerry joined the AES (Audio Engineering Society).
-He has twice served as a Governor of the Society, chaired its 91st Convention, and was three times elected Chairman of its New York Section for which he now serves as Advisor.
+As his credits for film and video sound accumulated, Jerry joined the AES (Audio Engineering Society).
+He has twice served as a Governor of the Society, chaired its 91st Convention, and was three times elected Chairman of its New York Section (for which he now serves as Advisor).
 In 1999 he received an AES Fellowship Award in recognition of his contributions to the field of audio engineering.

-Most recently he conceived and developed a "Purist's Surround Sound System," a dual M/S adaptation of the "KFM" sphere microphone of Dr. Gunter Theile.
-Its commercial implementation is known as the "KFM 360 Surround Microphone System by Bruck," and is currently marketed by Schoeps.
+Most recently he conceived and developed a "Purist's Surround Sound System," microphone system, a dual-M/S adaptation of the "KFM" sphere microphone pioneered by Dr. Gunter Theile of the German "IRT" in Munich.
+Its commercial implementation is known as the "KFM 360 Surround Microphone System, by Bruck," and is currently marketed by German-based Schoeps Schalltechnik.

 POSTHORN RECORDINGS